 General Inspection Procedures

-All supervisors, inspectors, and technicians are required to be thoroughly familiar with the inspection requirements, and procedures described in this manual, Code of Federal Regulations (CFR’s), airworthiness directives, advisory circulars, manufacturer's service letters, bulletins, and engineering orders.
+All supervisors, inspectors, and technicians are required to be thoroughly familiar with and follow the inspection requirements, and procedures described in this manual, Code of Federal Regulations (CFR’s), airworthiness directives, advisory circulars, manufacturer's service letters, bulletins, and engineering orders.

+All supervisors, inspectors, and technicians are required to comply with the most current manufacturer’s inspection standards and data.

 The general inspection system requires technicians to sign their initials for work performed by them on the appropriate inspection form, checklist, tag, or sticker, prior to submitting the article to inspectors for final acceptance.
 Inspectors will indicate their acceptance of work performed with their signature, or initials on the appropriate work forms.